 I care.
 My family cares.
 Men and women across this country and around this world also care.
 I hope you care as well.
 Because it is so important for our future generations that we care about what happened one hundred years ago across the Atlantic Ocean in a far off land.
 So many Canadians fought and died on foreign soil, never to return to their homes and families again.
 And it is so important to keep telling the stories of these brave men and women, so our children can have some small understanding of what happened so long ago.
 So as a family, we participate in local Remembrance Day ceremonies hosted by our local Royal Canadian Legion branch.

 A Not So “Great” War

 In 1918, Canada’s population stood at around 7,300,000 souls.
 Between 1914 and 1918 our country sent off 619,000 men and women as part of the Canadian Expeditionary Force, with 424,000 serving overseas.
 A staggering 60,000 lost their lives, and another 170,000 were wounded.
-And when we look at the numbers from all the other countries that were involved in this so-called “Great War”, it becomes very hard to fathom the scale of tragedy and human devastation.
+And when we look at the numbers from all the other countries that were involved, it becomes very hard to fathom the scale of tragedy and human devastation.